Transistor–transistor logic: Sub-types

 Most manufacturers offer commercial and extended temperature ranges: for example Texas Instruments 7400 series parts are rated from 0 to 70 °C, and 5400 series devices over the military-specification temperature range of −55 to +125 °C.

 Special quality levels and high-reliability parts are available for military and aerospace applications.

 Radiation-hardened devices (for example from the SNJ54 series) are offered for space applications.

 Applications

-Before the advent of VLSI devices, TTL integrated circuits were a standard method of construction for the processors of minicomputer and mainframe computers; such as the DEC VAX and Data General Eclipse, and for equipment such as machine tool numerical controls, printers and video display terminals.
-As microprocessors became more functional, TTL devices became important for "glue logic" applications, such as fast bus drivers on a motherboard, which tie together the function blocks realized in VLSI elements.
+Before the advent of VLSI devices, TTL integrated circuits were a standard method of construction for the processors of minicomputer and midrange mainframe computers, such as the DEC VAX and Data General Eclipse; however some computer families were based on proprietary components (e.g. Fairchild CTL) while supercomputers and high-end mainframes used emitter-coupled logic.
+They were also used for equipment such as machine tool numerical controls, printers and video display terminals, and as microprocessors became more functional for "glue logic" applications, such as address decoders and bus drivers, which tie together the function blocks realized in VLSI elements.
 The Gigatron TTL is a more recent (2018) example of a processor built entirely with TTL integrated circuits.